-Gather the children in a circle.
+Gather children in a circle.
 Place the yarn circle in the center.
 Say: Let's play a game.
-Listen to this word, in.
+Listen to this word: in.
 (Children repeat, in.)
 In begins with /i/.
-(Indicate the in Word Card.)
+(Indicate the Word Card in.)
 Who can place the word in inside the circle?
 A volunteer does this.

-Indicate the out Word Card.
+Indicate the Word Card out.
 Say: This word says out.
 It is the opposite of in.
-Should the word out be placed in the circle or out of the circle? (out) Right, it should be placed out of the circle.
-A volunteer places the out Word Card somewhere outside of the circle.
+Should the word out be placed in the circle or out of the circle? (out) Right, out of the circle.
+A volunteer places the Word Card out somewhere outside of the circle.

 Play "In or Out":

 - Introduce a nonsense word.
-(Suggestions include: ittle, ipper, ish, asket, ot, illy, indy, unny, ith, athy, ift, ib, og, oke, ump, ind, izard) - If the nonsense word begins with /i/, a volunteer stands inside the circle.
-If it does not, the volunteer stands outside of the circle.
-Classmates may assist as needed. - The volunteers remain inside or outside of the circle until the end of the game. - Children determine if there are more volunteers inside or outside the circle.
+(Suggestions: ittle, ipper, ish, asket, ot, illy, indy, unny, ith, athy, ift, ib, og, oke, ump, ind, izard) - If the nonsense word begins with /i/, a volunteer stands inside the circle.
+If it does not, the volunteer stands outside the circle.
+Classmates may help. - The volunteers remain inside or outside of the circle until the end of the game. - Children determine if there are more volunteers inside or outside the circle.